Xolof/scale-down-images/README.md

 ## How to run it

+Be aware that the files will be converted in place.
+Before running the script, you may want to make a backup in order to preserve the original files.

-First make the script executable.
+Make the script executable.

 `chmod +x scale-down-images.sh`

-Then run it.
+Then run the script.

 `./scale-down-images.sh`

 You will be asked for the path to the directory in which to scale images.
+If you entered a valid directory you will be asked to confirm.
+Then the processing will begin and the progress will be displayed.